Monica Lent published

 The answer is that this person is doing something called link building.

-When it comes to SEO, having external links pointing to your website or article can help you rank higher in Google.
+When it comes to SEO, having external links pointing to your startup's website or your company's tech blog can help you rank higher in Google.
 In a big way.

 In this example, Toptal is trying to rank an article about PHP hiring.
 And the reason they asked me to include a link to that in that specific article isn't because they actually think it's a great post.